liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 (6 rows)
 ```

 What does this tell us?
-It uses the index on `time` to basically efficiently sort the
+It uses the index on `time` to efficiently order the
 courier locations by time to get the most recent one for a given courier.
 That works brilliantly if there is a recent one.
 If there is no recent one we'll
 still scan the whole table until we realize there isn't any 😱😱😱